Sitecore/Cloud-SDK/packages/personalize/README.md

 ## Prerequisites

+To use the Sitecore Cloud SDK, you need an XM Cloud project.
+This project has to be created from the [XM Cloud foundation template](https://github.com/sitecorelabs/xmcloud-foundation-head) and deployed on XM Cloud.

-To use the Sitecore Cloud SDK, you need:
+The foundation template contains an XM Cloud JSS Next.js app.
+You use the Sitecore Cloud SDK in this app.
+To be able to use the Sitecore Cloud SDK, you need JSS version 21.6.0 or newer.

-- A Next.js 13 app deployed on Sitecore XM Cloud.
-- An XM Cloud Plus subscription.

 ## Installation